Why Trust OMD?

 • Bachelor’s degree in engineering from an accredited institution

-• Minimum 3.0 GPA for last 60 credits
+• Minimum 3.0 GPA (last 60 credits)

-• At least 2 years of post-baccalaureate engineering work experience (co-op/intern experience may count)
+• 2+ years of engineering work experience

 University of Wisconsin–Milwaukee